RoKirk/country-clue/README.md

 ### Post-MVP

-- Render Country Flag's as the background image for [Route 2] of the <Main Component/>.
+- Render Country Flag's as the background image for [Route 2] of the Main Component.
-- Produce the Countries Native Name within [Route 2] of the <Header Component/>.
+- Produce the Countries Native Name within [Route 2] of the Header Component.
 - Play sound: Find API that conatins audio files of Countries National Anthem.

 ## React Component Hierarchy